scottrsm/tax_assess/README.md

-# Project Overview
+## Project Overview
-This project is concerned with processing land parcels of incorporated villages and unincorporated Greenburg.
+This project is concerned with processing land parcels of incorporated villages and unincorporated regions of Greenburg, New York, USA.
 The incorporated villages of Greenburgh are:
 - Ardsley
 - Dobbs Ferry